BCX vs ACX Plywood: Which Is Perfect For You?

 The cost difference between BCX and ACX plywood can vary depending on availability in your local market.
 Generally speaking, BCX tends to be less expensive than ACX due to it being made with lower-grade outer veneers.
 However, this does not mean that one type of plywood is inherently better or worse than the other – ultimately your choice should depend on your specific needs for your project.

-Overall, when choosing between BCX and ACX plywood you will need to consider factors such as appearance requirements versus strength needs versus budget constraints.
 It’s important to know what each type offers so you can make an informed decision for your project that meets all of these criteria while also providing long-term value in durability and performance.

 When to Use BCX vs ACX Plywood